Archer Aviation Inc. research snapshot

 Bullish case

-More likely if Archer reaches visible certification and production milestones, begins meaningful US or UAE passenger operations, ramps aircraft production with Stellantis, and demonstrates improving cash efficiency without heavy dilution.
+More likely if Archer reaches visible certification and production milestones, begins meaningful US or UAE passenger operations, ramps aircraft production with Stellantis, or wins and executes substantial defense orders with Anduril while showing improving cash efficiency without heavy dilution.

 Base case

-More likely if flight demonstrations and certification continue, strategic partners remain engaged, and eIPP progress is visible, but commercial operations, production scale, and unit economics remain unproven while the market values Archer as a funded development platform.
+More likely if flight demonstrations and certification continue, strategic partners remain engaged, eIPP and defense progress stay visible, but commercial operations, production scale, defense revenue, and unit economics remain unproven while the market values Archer as a funded development platform.

 Bearish case